 Before issuing the security notice, the Minister must consider:

-• the likely impact on any dependants the person has if the Minister were to issue a security notice.
+• the likely impact it would have on any of the individual's dependants if the Minister were to issue a security notice.

-Impact of a security notice on a person
+Impact of a security notice on an individual

-If a security notice has been issued in relation to a person, the person is not eligible for FA payments and no FA payments can be paid to them while the security notice is in force.
-In general, this means any FA payments being paid to the person when the security notice is issued should be cancelled.
-In limited cases, the FA payments can be paid to a payment nominee of the person, instead of being cancelled, if the security notice recommends this.
+If a security notice has been issued in relation to an individual, the individual is not eligible for FA payments and no FA payments can be paid to them while the security notice is in force.
+In general, this means any FA payments being paid to the individual when the security notice is issued should be cancelled.
+In limited cases, the FA payments can be paid to a payment nominee appointed by the Secretary, instead of being cancelled, if the security notice recommends this.

-If the person named in the security notice is aged less than 19 years on the day the notice is given, the person cannot be considered an FTB child, a regular care child or a client of an approved care organisation while the security notice is in force.
-This means, any FA payments being paid to another individual or approved care organisation in respect of the person should be cancelled.
+If the individual named in the security notice is aged less than 19 years on the day the notice is given, the individual cannot be considered an FTB child, a regular care child or a client of an approved care organisation while the security notice is in force.
+This means, any FA payments being paid to another individual or approved care organisation in respect of the individual named in the security notice should be cancelled.

 Payment nominee